2022

 2015

-The revival of the great French tradition of Concours d’Elegance dating back to the 1920’s, has now taken its place among the events not to be missed; for proof Chantilly Arts & Elegance Richard Mille welcomed 13,500 visitors, an increase of 35%.
-Car enthusiasts, but also families, were seduced by the programme celebrating the art of living and French know-how with the numerous workshops and activities throughout the Domaine de Chantilly, a majestic and idyllic setting.
+The revival of the great French tradition of Concours d'Elegance dating back to the 1920s has now taken its place among the events not to be missed, as demonstrated by the fact that Chantilly Arts & Elegance Richard Mille welcomed 13,500 visitors, an increase of 35%.
+Car enthusiasts, as well as families, were seduced by the programme celebrating the art of living and French savoir-faire, with numerous workshops and events throughout the Domaine de Chantilly, a majestic and idyllic setting.

 Best of Show Concours d’Etat